brespina/personal-portfolio/content/_index.md

 ---
 i am brandon. i'm a computer science graduate from the university of houston.

-i love to learn and solve puzzles. my current interests are linux, zsh, and vim.
+i love to learn and solve puzzles. my curiousity leads me to tinker with new tools and technologies. my current interests are linux, zsh, and vim.

 i am a beginner and decided to go with linux fedora as it came recommended from a friend. unfortunately, only recently has the idea of free and open-source software captivated me—so down the rabbit hole i go.